rsek/datasworn/ironsworn_moves.md

 On a **weak hit**, choose one.

 * You die, but not before making a noble sacrifice.
 Envision your final moments.
 * Death desires something of you in exchange for your life.
-Envision what it wants (*Ask the Oracle* if unsure), and *Endure Harm* (formidable or extreme) to complete that quest.
-If you fail to score a hit when you *Endure Harm*, or refuse the quest, you are dead.
+Envision what it wants (*Ask the Oracle* if unsure), and *Swear an Iron Vow* (formidable or extreme) to complete that quest.
+If you fail to score a hit when you *Swear an Iron Vow*, or refuse the quest, you are dead.
 Otherwise, you return to the mortal world and are now cursed.
 You may only clear the cursed debility by completing the quest.

 On a **miss**, you are dead.